-FINANCIAL RATIOS 31 March 2020 31 March 2019 Total borrowing to Net Worth (excluding acquisition costs) 0.58 0.24 Total borrowing to Net Worth (including acquisition costs) 0.88 0.71 Operating profit to Interest payable 1.76 1.32 Existing Use Value of charged properties to outstanding debt 112% 138%
+FINANCIAL RATIOS 31 March 2021 31 March 2020 Total borrowing to Net Worth (excluding acquisition costs) 0.56 0.58 Total borrowing to Net Worth (including acquisition costs) 0.84 0.88 Operating profit to Interest Payable 2.19% 1.76% Existing Use Value of charged properties to outstanding debt 115% 112%

-Value for money improvements during 2019 - 20
+Value for money improvements during 2020-21

-- Bees Knees programme ran 2018 Spring 2019.
-Likely to start another programme winter 2020 if required.
-We are also looking into a higher level programme for senior managers.
-In the meantime, short refresher sessions are offered to Managers in way of Buffet Bites series. - Use of Virtual College online for e-learning.
-Saves approx. 75% of running face to face training sessions. - Continuing improvements to cloud server storage and managed IT (computer and telephone) services, leaving staff free to work with more reliable and standardised equipment and tools in order to be more efficient. - Continued subscription to Perkbox staff benefit scheme and staff incentive scheme as part of our investment in staff to improve retention and reduce staff turnover. - Use of Workplace for internal communication, which is free for not for profit organisations.
+- Management programme is underway for senior managers. - Review of organisation structure to ensure we have the right people with the right roles in in place as Squared. - Use of Virtual College online for e-learning.
+Saves approx. 75% of running face to face training sessions. - Repairs guide was printed, saving money on repairs that are the tenant's responsibility. - Continuing improvements to cloud server storage and managed IT (computer and telephone) services, leaving staff free to work with more reliable and standardised equipment and tools in order to be more efficient. - Our IT set up allowed employees to continue working from home through self-isolation and/or mild illness therefore minimising impact of Covid-19 on productivity.
+Employees who don't usually work from home were able to carry out e-learning or other tasks to ensure they could continue to work when required to self-isolate. - Continued subscription to Perkbox staff benefit scheme and staff incentive scheme as part of our investment in staff to improve retention and reduce staff turnover. - Use of Workplace for internal communication, which is free for non-profit organisations.
 Usual cost would be £4 per person per month.
 Value for Money gain of £3,840 each year. - Carried out former tenant searches using our database Insight which makes savings on each search.